digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

 License Contract
 ~~~~~~~~~~~~~~~~

-The `License` contract is the on ledger record supporting the core
+The `License` contract is the on-ledger record supporting the core
 business case for the application.
 One critical field is the `expiresAt`
 field, which both determines the duration of the license’s validity, and
-is used to ensure that neither actor can revoke (ie. archive) the
+is used to ensure that neither actor can revoke (archive) the
 license contract before expiry.
 The contract also has two choices:

 `License_Renew` can be exercised by the license provider.
 It creates a
 Splice [25]_ `AppPaymentRequest` and a `LicenseRenewalRequest` contract.
 The
 former is a part of the Splice Wallet Application, and is used to
 request an amulet transfer.
-The choice of which amulet is made via the
+The choice of amulet is made via the
 dso party used in the `AppInstall` contract.
 The current deployment
-configuration will result in this being Canton Coin; however, there is
+configuration results in this being Canton Coin; however, there is
 nothing in the Daml model, or the backend code that prevents a different
-amulet being used.
+amulet from being used.

 The `License_Expire` choice allows either party to archive an expired
 `License` contract.
 This has the benefit of allowing an expired license to
 be renewed without having to reissue it.
 It is also necessary because
 Daml smart contracts do not have any facility to self-execute or
 self-archive.
 Every change to the ledger originates from a command
 submitted to the ledger API on a validator.
-As a result this sort of
+As a result, this sort of
-cleanup operation must be exercised explicitly via a choice such as
+cleanup operation must be exercised explicitly via a choice.
-this.
 It is not uncommon to have background or end-of-day batch
 processes automate this sort of task.

-Common OpenAPI Definition
+Common OpenAPI definition
 -------------------------

-The Daml models define the consensus between the App Provider, App User,
+Daml models define the consensus between the App Provider, App User,
 and the DSO (amulet issuer).
-Once the models are in use, the front end
+Once the models are in use, the frontend
 user interface needs to be able to query and interact with the resulting
 ledger.
 The usual pattern is to store and index the relevant slice of
 the ledger in the `Participant Query
 Store <https://docs.daml.com/query/pqs-user-guide.html#pqs>`__\  [26]_,
-and provide a set of query web services that provide business oriented
+and provide a set of query web services that provide business-oriented
 queries resolved against the PQS postgres database.

 The architecture used by the example application also exposes a variety